fusionlanguage/fut/doc/reference.md

   Normally it doesn't match the newline (`'\n'`).
 * The above options can be combined with the "or" operator (`|`).

-To retrieve location and contents of the match, create a `Match()` object and call its `Find` method:
+To retrieve the location and contents of the match, create a `Match()` object and call its `Find` method:

 ```csharp